 If a soil test shows that the soil in your garden contains adequate phosphorus, you can go with a fertilizer that contains only a small amount of that mineral or none at all (10-0-10).
 The same goes for the other minerals.

 MySoil Soil Test Kit tests for both pH balance as well as the nutrients in your soil.
 This type of soil test will help you determine the proper fertilizer you need to balance your pepper plant's needs.

 What do the best fertilizers for peppers have in common?

-Along with the basic three nutrients, all good pepper plant fertilizers will provide the other nutrients that pepper plants require in smaller amounts.
+Along with the basic three nutrients, all good pepper plant fertilizers will provide the other micronutrients that pepper plants require (in smaller amounts.)
 They should dissolve completely if they are water-soluble, or they should deliver their nutrients at the appropriate time during the growing season if they are extended-release fertilizers.
 Any instructions for using them should be easy to understand.

-A good pepper plant fertilizer will also contain the additional nutrients that peppers need aside from nitrogen, phosphorus, and potassium.
 For example, calcium can help the plant to build a stronger structure and keep it from developing a condition called blossom end rot.
 Magnesium can boost the health of the foliage.
 A good pepper plant fertilizer will solve for these needs, as well as N-P-K values.

 Can you make homemade fertilizers?

 There are a few good homemade fertilizers that you can use to feed your pepper plants.
 One that is popular with many pepper farmers is Epsom salt fertilizer.
 Epsom salt consists of magnesium sulfate and has been used in gardening for centuries.
 Add Epsom salt to the soil before transplanting your pepper plants, and you can also use it in the form of a foliar spray.
 Drench the plants with it about once a month.